Sunday Morning with Nat Stuckey and Connie Smith

-Sunday Morning with Nat Stuckey and Connie Smith is the second collaborative studio album by American country artists Nat Stuckey and Connie Smith.
-It was released in January 1970 via RCA Victor and contained 11 tracks.
-The disc was a collection of country gospel songs performed as duets by both artists.
-It was the pair's first album of religious music.
-Among the album's recording was the song "If God Is Dead (Who's That Living in My Soul)".
+Sunday Morning with Nat Stuckey and Connie Smith is the second collaborative studio album by American country artists Nat Stuckey and Connie Smith, released in January 1970 by RCA Victor.
+The album was a collection of country gospel songs performed as duets by both artists and the pair's first album of religious music.
+Included was the song "If God Is Dead (Who's That Living in My Soul)".
 Released as a single, the song charted in the top 60 of the American country chart in 1970.
 The album received a positive review from Billboard magazine following its release.
 In 2002, the album was re-released under the title God Will and included a twelfth track.

 Background

 Nat Stuckey and Connie Smith were signed to the RCA Victor label as solo artists during the 1960s.
 After first breaking through with the 1966 top five single "Sweet Thang", Nat Stuckey had several more top ten singles with RCA including "Plastic Saddle".
 In 1964, Connie Smith's career was launched with her debut single called "Once a Day".
 Spending eight weeks at the top of the American country chart, the song set forth a series of top ten singles during the decade on RCA.
 The duo first collaborated together in 1969 with the country studio album Young Love.
 Included on the disc was a cover of the gospel song, "Whispering Hope".
 The song inspired the creating of a gospel album between the pair.
 It was also an opportunity for Smith to record more gospel material, after becoming a Christian in 1968 and pushing for more gospel material on recording sessions.
 "I wanted to do a gospel record at that point, so this was a way to record one," recalled Smith in 2012.